 2. Science/Food Experiments:

 Remember, all those little experiments you did at school like making makeshift volcanoes erupt with bicarbonate of soda and vinegar?
 Kids LOVE those!
-My favourites that we have done was with food, was making a marshmallow go HUGE in the microwave and the coloured milk taste test.
+My favourites that we have done with food was making a marshmallow go HUGE in the microwave, and the coloured milk taste test.
 The milk test is when you add drops of colouring and flavouring into different glasses of milk and see if anyone can guess correctly.
 What the mind sees can sometimes trick the taste buds.
 It's fun and can be very educational for the kids too.

-Again. this might be on your motherly/fatherly duties list but seriously, make meringues, traybakes or cupcakes.
+Again, this might be on your motherly/fatherly duties list but seriously, make meringues, traybakes or cupcakes.
 Or how about getting the kids to cook dinner?
 Explain what to do and supervise, you'll be amazed at how they will scoff whatever they have made with their own fair hands.
 I always keep a couple of bread mixes in as the kids like baking bread and will eat it until it's all gone.
-Hobbycraft* and Lakeland* are brilliant for those "baking with kids" items.
+Hobbycraft* and Lakeland*are brilliant for those "baking with kids" items.
 Do something a bit different and make fudge or marshmallows, just be careful about hot sugar though!
 Indoor picnics are pretty awesome too, get the kids to make the sarnies.

 4. Watch films:

 Don't stick Frozen on for the ten trillionth time.
 Use Netflix* and You Tube to show the kids your favourites from when you were a kid.
-Ghostbusters*, Ace Ventura...the list goes on.
+Ghostbusters, Ace Ventura...the list goes on.
 Why not stock up on them now?
-Amazon* are great for those 80's/90's Family Films.
+Amazon* are great for those 80's/90's family films.
 Just wait and see how much they enjoy those movies that made you giggle.